“Physics: if you’re heading in the right direction, you will eventually reach your destination.” – The Magic of Lemon Drop Pie

 And then, a friend’s daughter asked me to help her with her college application essays.
 She was struggling to reduce her essays to the required word count.
 Together, we edited her writing so that it was clear, succinct, and powerful.
 Satisfied with her essays, the joy in her voice lit a fire inside me.
 I wanted to do it again.

 But life got busy.
 I didn’t help other students until my children started working on their essays in 2020 and 2022.
-Again, I found my way to helping my friends’ children and reignited my passion for this work.
+Again, I found my way to help my friends’ children and reignited my passion for this work.
 I applied for a few jobs and even offered to volunteer at my daughter’s school to review essays.
 No one was interested.
 Life got busy again, and I forgot about my yearning to be a “real” college essay coach.

 Navigating A Path